SocialFinanceDigitalLabs/family-context-live/README.md

 Run `docker compose -f docker-compose.dev.yaml down` in order to shut down the database and website.

+## SSO setup
+For cognito, be sure to set the

 ### Fake Data
 To generate fake data, simply connect to the web docker image, and run the following command:
 `poetry run python manage.py setup_test_data`.
 Each time you run this, it will delete all Family